mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 31 - `src/components/SwarmView.jsx`

+**In plain English:** a live panel in your terminal showing the member tree - who exists, who reports to whom, who is running right now, who finished.

 **What jcode does:** a live widget showing agents, status, and current task, updating from event streams (docs/SWARM_ARCHITECTURE.md, "UI (TUI)").